-Take, for example, this Instagram post that I stumbled on a few years ago.
-It's wrapped up in the perfect “heroine's journey” arc:
+Take, for example, this Instagram post from a few years ago.
+It’s wrapped up in the perfect “heroine’s journey” arc:

-This speaks directly to me, and many of my entrepreneurial friends and colleagues.
+This speaks directly to many of my entrepreneurial friends and colleagues.
 We seek clarity and meaning as we struggle with identity in a conventional world.

 But this is where the world of mysticism and evolving our consciousness gets tricky.

 For better or worse, this particular belief system and subculture of the Internet is becoming mass-produced and monetized.
-For example, Sephora will start selling entry-level witch kits in October.
-As someone who does yoga and meditation, I can’t help but see myself as someone who would want something like this (but only if my Sephora Rouge status would send me this kit for free, preferably with the checkout code WITCHHUNT2018).
+For example, Sephora will start selling entry-level witch kits.
+As someone who does yoga and meditation, I can’t help but see myself as someone who would want something like this (but only if my Sephora Rouge status would send me this kit for free, preferably with the checkout code WITCHHUNT).

 Witchcraft may have a negative connotation for those who don’t follow the trends and culture of the Internet.
 But if you’re a liberal millennial, it may be your religion.
 It celebrates the idea of the Divine Feminine which according to bustle.com uses: